N850 highway

-National Route 850 (N850) is a 260.25 km, two-four lane, circumferential national secondary route that forms part of the Philippine highway network.
-It connects the whole island of Bohol.
-The route is composed of Tagbilaran North Road from Tagbilaran to Trinidad and Tagbilaran East Road from Trinidad to Tagbilaran again.
+National Route 850 (N850) is a 260.25 km, two-four lane (2 x 260), circumferential national secondary route that forms part of the Philippine highway network.
+The road runs through the entire island of Bohol, mostly along its coastline, connecting numerous ports going to nearby islands, namely in Tagbilaran, Getafe, and in Jagna.
+The route is composed of Tagbilaran North Road from Tagbilaran to Trinidad, and Tagbilaran East Road from Trinidad to Tagbilaran again.